 PHILADELPHIA (October 25, 2018) — The U.S. Environmental Protection Agency (EPA) is working with local partners.
 All to raise awareness of EPA’s lead-based paint rules in Philadelphia neighborhoods.

-“By educating the public about the dangers of lead paint and increasing awareness of lead paint rules, we can help reduce lead poisoning in children,” said EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio.
-“This initiative is a focused effort with our local counterparts to reduce lead exposure in Philadelphia, where there is a large amount of older housing stock with lead paint that has not been removed.”
+Most noteworthy, EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio commented.
+He said this initiative “is a focused effort.
+All with our local counterparts to cut lead exposure in Philadelphia.
+This is where there is a large amount of older housing stock with lead paint that has not been removed.”

 The most common source of lead exposure is through deteriorating lead-based paint in residences and commercial buildings built before 1978.
-EPA, along with partners from other federal agencies, the city of Philadelphia, and independent non-profit organizations are targeting communities where pre-1978 housing stock is prevalent.
+EPA, along with partners from other federal agencies, The City of Philadelphia, and independent non-profit organizations are targeting communities where pre-1978 housing stock is prevalent.

 Outreach efforts include in-person meetings, distributing technical assistance information, visits to paint/hardware stores, awareness training for city inspectors and providing information to contractors/renovators and property management firms.
 Information is also provided to daycare centers, childcare and healthcare focused organizations.

-EPA enforces and raises awareness of several rules.
+More importantly, EPA enforces and raises awareness of several rules.
 The Renovation, Repair and Painting Rule (RRP) applies when a renovation or repair disturbs six square feet of interior (about the size of a standard poster) or 20 square feet (about the size of a standard door) of exterior painted surfaces.